Levi Celerio

 Levi Celerio (April 30, 1910 – April 2, 2002) was a Filipino composer and lyricist who is credited with writing over 4,000 songs.
 Celerio was recognized as a National Artist of the Philippines for Music and Literature in 1997.

 He is also known for using the leaf as a musical instrument which led to being recognized as the "only man who could play music using a leaf" by the Guinness Book of Records.
-This led to him making a guest appearance in television shows recorded outside the Philippines.
+This led to him making guest appearances on television shows recorded outside the Philippines.

 Aside from being a musician, Celerio was also a poet and a film actor who appeared in various Philippine films of the 1950s and 1960s.